Personal accident cover: What you need to know

 Personal accident cover is not the same as accidental death cover.
 This pays a lump sum to your beneficiaries if you pass away due to an accident.

 It is also not the same as workers’ comp, which is for accidents in the workplace.
-Personal accident cover can cover you for accidents at work, as well as those that happen at home, on holiday, or any time you are not on the clock.
+Personal accident cover may cover you for some accidents at work, as well as those that happen at home, on holiday, or any time you are not on the clock.

 Personal accident cover does not include illness, unless your policy specifically covers it.
 If you are unable to work due to sickness, that is typically not considered an accident.
 However, there are other types of insurance that cover illness.